-Kershaw gives up back-to-back homers for 1st time in career
+Kershaw yields consecutive HRs for 1st time, Rox top Dodgers

 TRAINER'S ROOM

-Dodgers: Manager Dave Roberts said lefty Alex Wood would get the starting nod Monday with lefty Rich Hill sidelined by a blister. ...
+Dodgers: Roberts said lefty Alex Wood would get the starting nod Monday with lefty Rich Hill sidelined by a blister. ...
 Right-hander Pedro Baez (strained right thumb) could be ready for the next series in Chicago.

 Rockies: Righty Chad Qualls (forearm tightness) threw a simulated game Saturday.
 He will soon be ready to head for a rehab assignment. ...
-Lefty Chris Rusin (right oblique strain) went 2 2-3 innings and gave up no runs for Triple-A Albuquerque on Thursday. ...
-SS Trevor Story fell awkwardly when he was caught in a run-down during the fourth inning.
-He limped off, but returned when the Rockies took the field.
+Lefty Chris Rusin (right oblique strain) went 2 2-3 innings and gave up no runs for Triple-A Albuquerque on Thursday.

 THIS & THAT

-Colorado also started 5-1 in 2013 and 1995. ...
+Colorado started 5-1 in 2013 and 1995. ...
 Reigning NL batting champ DJ LeMahieu remained in a hitting funk.
 He went 0 for 4 to drop his average to.087. ...
-Dodgers 1B Adrian Gonzalez had an RBI single in the eighth.
+Dodgers 1B Adrian Gonzalez had an RBI single in the eighth. ...
+The last time Kershaw allowed two homers in an inning was April 26, 2009, against Colorado.

 STRUGGLING FORSYTHE